CarlosCaltzontzin/phase-1-project/README.md

 ## Project Description

-For my phase-1 project at Flatiron school I created a simple Brewery directory.
+For my phase-1 project at Flatiron school I created a simple brewery directory.
+My app uses HTML/CSS/JS as a frontend that accesses data from a public API.
+The public API, https://api.openbrewerydb.org/breweries, is free and require no authorization.

 ## Getting Started